-- C. For the years ended December 31, 2021 and 2020, the Group recognised share of profit of associates in the amounts of \$24,062 and \$16,180, respectively, which were valued based on the financial statements audited by independent auditors appointed by the respective companies. - D. The Group is the single largest shareholder of ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd. with a 34.83% and 23.04% equity interest, respectively.
-As the Group has no current ability to direct the relevant activities of ARGO INTERNATIONAL CORPORATION and M-Power Information Co., Ltd., the Group has no control, but only has significant influence, over the investees.
+- C. For the years ended December 31, 2022 and 2021, the Group recognised share of profit of associates in the amounts of \$28,463 and \$25,588, respectively, which were valued based on the financial statements audited by independent auditors appointed by the respective companies. - D. The Group's material associate M-POWER INFORMATION CO., LTD., has quoted market prices.
+As of December 31, 2022, the fair value was \$155,012. - E. The Group is the single largest shareholder of ARGO INTERNATIONAL CORPORATION and M-POWER INFORMATION CO., LTD. with a 33.88% and 19.74% equity interest, respectively.
+As the Group has no current ability to direct the relevant activities of ARGO INTERNATIONAL CORPORATION and M-POWER INFORMATION CO., LTD., the Group has no control, but only has significant influence, over the investee.